codepks/LearningCPP/README.md

 Now defintions wouldn't collide as function defined inside namespace is not exposed to linker directly.

 > **Notes** <br>
-> Two identically named functions can be defined inside separate namespaces, and no naming collision will occur
+> Two identically named functions can be defined inside separate namespaces, and no naming collision will occur <br>
-> Namespaces are often used to group related identifiers in a large project
+> Namespaces are often used to group related identifiers in a large project <br>
-> You can only place declarations and definitions, not executable statements directly
+> You can only place declarations and definitions, not executable statements directly <br>
 ```
 namespace MyNamespace {
   // OK: Variable declaration